mruthh/wordpress-export-to-markdown/README.md

+Fork of https://github.com/lonekorean/wordpress-export-to-markdown that handles exporting comments.
+Comments are appended to posts and sorted in date order.
+Replies are not nested.

+---

 # wordpress-export-to-markdown

 A script that converts a WordPress export XML file into Markdown files suitable for a static site generator ([Gatsby](https://www.gatsbyjs.org/), [Hugo](https://gohugo.io/), [Jekyll](https://jekyllrb.com/), etc.).